anaticulae/baw/docs/bugs.rst

 stash removes untracked content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-baw --virtual --test=stash: It stashes every untracked change, the venv is
+baw --venv --test=stash: It stashes every untracked change, the venv is
 also an untracked change and there removed.

 activating venv on windows